NameInTheSand/CarChooser/README.md

  ```

 ## NOTES
-Notes from author:
+Notes from the author:
-Requirements are not fully described, so some moments like navigation back, summary screen and desine so I interpret freely them.
+Requirements are not fully described, so some moments like navigation back, summary screen, and design so I interpret them freely.  <br>
-Also, maybe I added a lot of not discribed functionality to make app pritier and more logical
+Also, maybe I added a lot of not described functionality to make the app prettier and more logical <br>
+Tablet design may look ugly, but I don't want to prevent a screen rotation to make user experience better